 Can a teacher apply for multiple grants?

-No, a teacher may apply for only one project per school year.
+No, a teacher can only apply for one project per school year.

 How much is the grant?